core-wg/oscore/draft-ietf-core-object-security.md

 * Sender Sequence Number.
 Non-negative integer enumerating the COSE objects that the endpoint sends using the context.
 Used as partial IV {{I-D.ietf-cose-msg}} to generate unique nonces for the AEAD.
 Maximum value is determined by Algorithm.

-The Recipient Context contains the following parameters:
+The Recipient Part contains the following parameters:

 * Recipient ID.
 Variable length byte string identifying the endpoint messages are received from.
 Its value is immutable once the security context is established.